 Matt - Matt finishes look more contemporary, and will do great in many scenarios.
 I would avoid matt if you have darker images, as the blacks do not render as beautifully as gloss.

 Retro Style - Retro Style are a great alternative to instant prints.
-They are similar to instant prints only in size and boarder layout.
-They can only be printed from a digital file, since they are printed (not exposed), and therefore they will last longer.
+They can be printed from your digital files, and since they are printed (not exposed) they will last longer.